Q. Where is the Utility Billing Office located?

 A. Yes.
 The Check Cashing & More booth inside the Food Town located at 1700 Decker Drive.

 Q. What is your fax number?

 Q. What is the mailing address for payments?

 A. CITY OF BAYTOWN

-Q. Why are the payments mailed to a post office box in Houston?
+Q. Why are the payments mailed to a post office box in Dallas?

-A. The City has a contract with JP Morgan Chase Bank in Houston to process payments through our lock box.
+A. The City has a contract with JP Morgan Chase Bank in Dallas to process payments through our lock box.

 Q. Can I look up my utility billing account on this website?

 A. Yes.
 You can click on Online Services, from the sidebar at www.baytown.org.
 Choose e-Gov Services, Click Utilty Billing from the top ring menu, enter your account number, your name, or your street number and street name.
 It will ask you for a Pin Number (last four digits of your social security number).
 If you cannot access your account, please contact Customer Service at (281) 420-6515 to update your account records.